 International Student & Scholar Services (ISSS) Financial Aid

 In an effort to assist international students who are experiencing financial hardship due to unforeseen circumstances, International Student & Scholar Services (ISSS) offers a very limited amount of financial aid to international students.
 ISSS international student funding is designed to assist with the cost of tuition and fees only; international students must document that they are employed in an effort to cover their living expenses.

 Additional Financial Aid

-Students who are admitted to the graduate program who need additional financial aid should check out the Free Application for Federal Student Aid (FAFSA) and other grant and loan opportunities at the Office of Student Finance and OneStop's Financial Aid Resources.
+Students admitted to the graduate program who need additional financial aid should check out the Free Application for Federal Student Aid (FAFSA) and other grant and loan opportunities at the Office of Student Finance and OneStop's Financial Aid Resources.

 Contact the Department of Anthropology graduate program at email@example.com for more information.